 - 1. Natural Sources: These include volcanic eruption releasing poisonous gases, forest fire, natural organic and inorganic decays or vegetation decay, pollen scattering, deflation of sands and dust, sea salt particles being blown up from the surface of the sea by winds, extraterrestrial bodies, cosmic dust, and comets (Godish, 2004). - 2.
 Man made (anthropogenic) sources: The major anthropogenic sources include substances emitted due to the burning of fossil fuels in engines, gasses and particulate matter created in the production process (industrial and agricultural), suspended particulate matter and chemical substances created in the process of waste disposal and even war (Heinsohn and kabel, 1999).
-Some of these anthropogenic sources includes; - a.
-Increase in human population and activities: increase in population created several serious problems including the worsening of the conditions of the environment.
-An increase in population leads to the emission of green house gases and global warming.
+Some of these anthropogenic sources includes;

+- a.
+Increase in human population and activities: An increase in population leads to the emission of green house gases and global warming.
 This in turn cause rise in sea level; and prospects of reduced food production.
-An increase in population also contributes to loss of forest and loss in wildlife species (Colbeck and Nasir, 2010) - b.
-Industrial and human development activities: gaseous air pollutants from the sources include nitric acid, gaseous nitric acid, PAN, gaseous fluorine, and hydrogen chloride.
+An increase in population also contributes to loss of forest and loss in wildlife species (Colbeck and Nasir, 2010). - b.
+Industrial and human development activities: Gaseous air pollutants from the sources include nitric acid, gaseous nitric acid, and hydrogen chloride.
 Consequently, other offensive odorous substances like ammonia, hydrogen sulphide, methyl sulphide, trimethylamine, dimethyl sulphide, aldehyde, and styrene are also considered to be gaseous air pollutants.

-- In addition to suspended particulate matter, dust fall is also considered to be particulate air pollutant (Colbeck and Nasir, 2010) - c.
+In addition to suspended particulate matter, dust fall is also considered to be particulate air pollutant (Colbeck and Nasir, 2010) - c.
 Burning: The conventional sources of energy are wood, coal and fossil fuel.
 A large percentage of the energy we use in our homes and factories is generated from these sources (Colbeck and Nasir, 2010) - d.
-Deforestation: indiscriminate cutting of plants, trees and clearing of the jungles and forests i.e. deforestation by man for his own needs has disturbed the balance of carbon dioxide and oxygen in nature (WHO, 2000) - e.
+Deforestation: Indiscriminate cutting of plants, trees and clearing of the jungles and forests i.e. deforestation by man for his own needs has disturbed the balance of carbon dioxide and oxygen in nature (WHO, 2000)

+e.
 Automobile exhausts: are responsible for a high percentage of total air pollution.
 Automobiles release huge amount of poisonous gases such as carbon monoxide, leaded gas and particulate lead as a result of incomplete combustion of petrol and diesel which react in the presence of other gases to form smog in the atmosphere which are toxic to nature.
-Examples of air pollutants include sulphur dioxide (SO2), Nitrogen Dioxide (NO2) suspended particulate matter, Carbon Monoxide (CO), photochemical oxidants (OX), Non-Methane Hydrocarbon Species (NMHC); WHO, (2007).
+Examples of air pollutants include Sulphur Dioxide (SO2(g)), Nitrogen Dioxide (NO2(g)) suspended particulate matter, Carbon Monoxide (CO(g)), photochemical oxidants (OX), Non-Methane Hydrocarbon Species (NMHC).

-Classifications of Air Pollutants
+2.3 Classifications of Air Pollutants